webtui/webtui/docs/src/pages/start/theming.md

 }
 ```

-Alternatively, you can assign a class to the `html` element and use javascript to change it
+A `class` can be used on the `html` element if you intend to change the color scheme dynamically with JavaScript

 ```html
 <html class="dark">